The Enterprise Alternative to Generic Inventory

 - Standardize the count sheet: configure your mobile app's item order to match the physical walk-through sequence of each site's walk-in, reducing count time by up to 40%.

-- Analyze Theoretical vs. Actual (TvA): This is the "Holy Grail" of inventory management best practices for multi-location operators.
+- Analyze Theoretical vs. Actual (AvT): This is the "Holy Grail" of inventory management best practices for multi-location operators.

 How to do AvT calculations?